gbrvalerio/heroku-osrm-buildpack/README.md

 ####Data Files in the App's Git Repository

-The root directory of the app's Git repository must match one of the following criteria for the detect phase to succeed:
+The root directory/osrm_routing_server/ of the app's Git repository must match one of the following criteria for the detect phase to succeed:

 - a PBF file called `data.pbf` AND a profile called `profile.lua`